aacister/ReactReduxRolodex/README.md

 # ReactReduxRolodex

-A React Redux application that consumes data from the Node/Express 4 API.
+A React Redux application that consumes data from the ReactReduxRolodexAPI project(Express/Node server layer, and MongoDb storage).
 Users can create, edit, delete, filter and view contacts.

 Uses: